Engine not running or cranking over can be an easy fix

 cannot be turned over due to a mechanical failure of some kind.
 To start

-troubleshooting remove the serpentine belt and check to see if each of the
+remove the serpentine belt and check to see if each of an accessory such as the

 power steering pump spin freely and are not locked up not allowing the engine to

-With the belt removed check for internal mechanical failures which can stop the
+turn via the serpentine belt the try the starter.
+If the engine will still not turn over, check for internal mechanical failures which can stop the

 engine from rotating such as a spun rod or crankshaft bearing, broken piston or